 Look for a "closed lock" icon in the lower right-hand corner (Microsoft Internet Explorer) or in the right end of the address bar (Firefox 2) or in the top right corner (Safari) of your browser to determine if encryption is being used on any Web page you are viewing.
 Any Web address beginning with "https://..." indicates the page you are viewing uses encryption.
 The "s" stands for "secured."

-Wells Fargo's security team maintains and monitors our security systems to make sure that your accounts are safe and secure.
+Wells Fargo maintains and monitors our security systems to help protect your accounts.

 Additional security measures

-Wells Fargo's layered approach to online security extends beyond a unique username and password, 128-bit encryption, a powerful firewall, technology updates, and continuous surveillance.
+Wells Fargo's layered approach to online security extends beyond a unique username and password, encryption, firewall, technology updates, and ongoing monitoring.
 We have additional security measures that may be activated in response to certain activities or events.
 If we are suspicious of any online behavior, we may restrict online access to accounts or prevent certain types of transactions.
 These measures safeguard your identity and your accounts.
 Further proof of identity may be required before online access is restored.

-To resist constantly evolving online threats, Wells Fargo has adopted proven industry standards for technology to protect your account security.
+To address evolving online threats, Wells Fargo has continued to enhance our security measures to help protect your accounts.

 In addition, Wells Fargo collaborates closely with major Internet software manufacturers like Microsoft®, Mozilla®, and Apple® to ensure that new web browsers meet our high security standards and can be included in our list of supported browsers.